-Development Phase Key Requirements and suggested progression: Year 2 undergraduate Group Work, Training Tasks, Team Teaching and Observations Planning, Preparation and Assessment Year 2 undergraduate) To build up to teaching and • undergradate) To be based in one class , wi specific purposes.
-Possibly a Key Stages for Week 1 To observe the class at work groups of children under the control of their range of attainment, as work being planned. direction of the Class ow the children and 80% 20% Weeks 2-3 To begin to plan for groups of learners and whole class inputs.
+Development Phase Key Requirements and suggested progression: Year 2 undergraduate Whole Class Teaching Group Work, Training Tasks, Team Teaching and Observations Planning, Preparation and Assessment Year 2 undergraduate) To build up to teaching and To be based in one class , wi specific purposes.
+Possibly a th opportunities to visit other classes in other k Week 1 To observe the class at work and to work with groups of children under the direction of the Class Teacher, in order to get to know the children and their range of attainment, as well as the units of work being planned.80%20% 20% Weeks 2-3 To begin to plan for groups of learners and whole class inputs.
 30% 50% 20% Weeks 4-5 To teach and plan for 40% of the class timetable.
-40% 40% 20% Weeks 6-8 To teach and plan for 40-50% of the class timetable.
+40% 40% 20% Weeks 6-8 To teach and plan for 40- 50% of the class timetable.
 40-50% 30-40% 20%